sunilkumardas123/PROJECTS/README.md

 ## Project 1: [Todo App]

 ### Description
-The application allows users to add new tasks, mark them as done, and edit and delete tasks as well.
+The application allows users to add new tasks, mark them as done, and edit and delete tasks as well...

 ### Technologies Used
 - HTML